 Talent placing the slide containing sample onto the spinning disk confocal microscope stage.
 TEXT: Equipped with CCD camera, 100x TIRF oil objective lens, 488 and 561 nm laser lines

-SCREEN: To be uploaded by Authors: Focusing of DD spines.

 Then, set up time-lapse acquisition to illuminate the sample with a 488-nanometer laser line in every frame for detecting GCaMP fluorescence and a 561-nanometer laser line at periodic intervals for Chrimson excitation [1].